 Euro 2024 study: Human rights concern in Turkey, not Germany

-But European football’s governing body says the German bid “comfortably meets overall expectations when it comes to political aspects, social responsibility, sustainability and human rights.”
+UEFA concludes the German bid is “of high quality and comfortably meets overall expectations when it comes to political aspects, social responsibility, sustainability and human rights.”

-UEFA also says Turkey’s restriction on advertising alcoholic products “might be a potential conflict if a sponsorship agreement is signed with a beer company.”
+Turkey’s restriction on advertising alcoholic products is also problematic for UEFA, which said it could create a “conflict if a sponsorship agreement is signed with a beer company.”
 Germany doesn’t have the same prohibition.

 Financial benefits for UEFA of taking the tournament to Turkey are the tax exemptions being offered by the government which Germany will not give.

 But UEFA cautions that “recent economic developments” in Turkey “may put planned public investments under pressure.”

 The Turkish lira has lost around 40 percent against the dollar this year, sharply raising the price of imports.
 Investors have been selling the Turkish currency because they’re worried about the country’s high levels of foreign debt, Erdogan’s economic policies and a diplomatic and trade dispute with the United States.